tamary2324/magnum-C/README.md

 # magnum
-a library to manage very precise values in c
+A library to manage very precise values in c
+Uses an array for storing precision, power and fraction